Best things to do in Ronda Spain: El Tajo de Ronda & Puente Nuevo, Plaza de Toros and Mirador de Aldehuela & Balcón del Coño.

-Ronda is undoubtedly one of the most beautiful cities in Andalusia and also one of the most visited cities in Spain.
+Are you going to Ronda Spain for one day and not sure what to see?
+Ronda is undoubtedly one of the most beautiful cities in Andalucia and also one of the most visited cities in Spain.
+No surprise as there are many things to see in Ronda Spain.

 It’s located in the mountains, in two parks: the Parque Natural de la Sierra de las Nieves and the Parque Natural Sierra de Grazalema, just under an hour’s drive from Malaga.

 How to get to Ronda?
 Make sure you rent a car from Malaga!
-That’s the best and most efficient way to get to this stunning city.
+That’s the best and most efficient way to get to this stunning town.

-Surrounded by lush valleys, a deep ravine, offering views that will make you dizzy – anyone who was/is lucky to visit Ronda knows what I mean 🙂 – There are so many things to do in Ronda Spain!
+What to do in Ronda Spain?
+Surrounded by lush valleys and a deep ravine, offering views that will make you dizzy – anyone who was/is lucky to visit Ronda knows what I mean 🙂 – There are so many things to do in Ronda!

 Ronda is probably the most romantic city in this region of Spain – who wouldn’t like to take a picture from the bridge in Ronda?!
 Torn apart in a fierce gorge by the Tajo de Ronda, it arouses great astonishment as well as fear.
 Do you have enough courage to look into the 160-meter-deep abyss? 😉